 Contribute to our 175th anniversary celebrations

 It marked 175 years since the establishment of the Queen's Colleges in Belfast, Cork and Galway, and the beginning of our history as a university.

 Since 1845, our world-leading researchers, pioneering students and inspirational alumni have been making a difference to society in Belfast and across the world.

-View our virtual celebration event, broadcast on Tuesday, 10 November 2020, and hear stories of Queen's contribution through the years via this 175th anniversary website and podcasts.
+View our virtual celebration event, broadcast in November 2020, and hear stories of Queen's contribution through the years via this 175th anniversary website and podcasts.

 Watch as we award Honorary Degrees to four Presidents of the Learned Societies in the UK and Ireland, hear from our Chancellor, Secretary Hillary Rodham Clinton and a royal reflection of 175 years of Queen’s University.

 In order to mark this important anniversary year, we are delighted to welcome into our University community, the Presidents of the British Academy, the Royal Irish Academy, the Royal Society of Edinburgh and the Academy of Medical Sciences:Honorary Graduate profiles

 From medical breakthroughs and improving cancer care, to protecting the online security of internet users and transforming the education sector in Northern Ireland, Queen’s touches the lives of thousands of people every day.
 Explore our contributions below and listen to the podcasts in each section.